50 Clever Money-Saving Tips for 2025 (Budget Smarter)

 25) Avoid coffee to go.

-Here it helps to ask ourselves: is it a habit or a pleasure?
-Do you really enjoy walking fast with a coffee mug in your hand or is it some habit you picked up from a film?
+Here it helps to ask ourselves—is it a habit or a pleasure?
+Do you really enjoy walking fast with a coffee mug in your hand or is it some habit you picked from someone else?
 You are paying the price for sitting down and enjoying the nice atmosphere of the coffee shop, so why not do just that?
 If you enjoy walking fast with coffee, at least bring your coffee from home!

 26) Watch out with takeaways and eating out too much.